mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 # Here's what _it's_ not

-If you don't know if these R packages yet, then **I highly suggest learning these first.** They will help you get the skills to get data science jobs and develop your skills in important domains like finance and time series.
+If you don't know if these R packages yet, then **I highly suggest learning these first.** They will help you get the skills needed to get a data science job in lucrative fields like finance and time series.

-So let's first show you what it's not...
+So let me first show you what it's not...

 ## 1. It's _not_ tidyquant